yijiyap/hr-recruitment-system/microservices/complex/shortlist/README.md

 ## Immediate rejection criteria
 1. Not in internship resources
 2. Not target Education level
-3. Not in duration of internship
+3. Not in period of internship
 4. If "Good" is required for English proficiency, then must minimally pass the English test

 ## Bonus items